skirmer/ILGov2018/README.md

 Also, check out our Issues section to find out where we are in the project's tasks and how you can dive in.

 ### Upcoming Meeting Dates
-- August 22
-- September 5
-- September 19
+- September 19 (focusing on adding industry classifications to organizations)
-- October 3
+- October 3 (Starting mapping and GIS, looking at in state vs out of state donors)
+- October 17